Call this direct line and speak with Rob immediately: (801) 363-8500

-When surgery is absolutely essential because of a medical problem, the patient and doctor must weigh the risks of treatment.
+When surgery is essential because of a medical problem, the patient and doctor must weigh treatment risks.
 When surgery is not strictly necessary, the medical provider has an even greater responsibility.
 After all, the doctor’s first duty is to do no harm.

 Why You Need an Experienced Legal Advocate for Surgical Medical Malpractice Cases

 Every surgery has its risks.
-Were the injuries you suffered an unavoidable consequence of a risky surgery, or were the injuries the result of negligence?
-Only a medical expert can truly understand the complexities of surgical errors.
+Were the injuries you suffered an unavoidable consequence of a risky surgery, or were the injuries resulting from negligence?
+Only a medical expert can genuinely understand the complexities of surgical errors.
 That’s why Rasmussen & Miner works with medical experts from around the region to help build a case for medical malpractice.

 - Penile implant surgery that should not have occurred because of a pre-existing condition with vascular insufficiency;